-Note: If you did not complete your required CPE by June 30th of the reporting year, you'll need to complete the necessary CPE and send the associated certificates of completion along with all accrued noncompliance fees to the board office as soon as possible.
-Fees continue to accrue until you submit the certificates of completion to the Board office.
-See CPE Requirements information below.
-If, upon review, you have further questions, contact the Board office.
+Note: If you did not complete your required CPE by June 30 of the reporting year, you'll need to complete the necessary carryback CPE and send the associated certificates of completion along with all accrued noncompliance fees to the Board office as soon as possible.
+There is no required Board form; simply send the items requested above.
+Fees continue to accrue until you submit the certificates of completion and correct fees to the Board office.
+See "CPE Non-Compliance" section below and the CPE section of the FAQs.

 The following hour limitations apply during the rolling three-year CPE period:

-For example, for leaning activities in which participants could receive 8 CPE credits, instructors may receive up to 24 CPE credits (16 for preparation plus 8 for presentation).
+For example, for learning activities in which participants could receive 8 CPE credits, instructors may receive up to 24 CPE credits (16 for preparation plus 8 for presentation).
 For repeat presentations, CPE credit can be claimed only if it can be demonstrated that the learning activity content was substantially changed and such change required significant additional study or research.
+See Standard 20.

-In order to be considered an approved CPE provider, you must be registered with NASBA's CPE Registry.
+Note to CPE providers not listed above: In order to be considered an approved CPE provider, you must be registered with NASBA's CPE Registry.
 Please visit NASBA's website for more information.

-CPAs are allowed to take courses from non-Registry/non-approved sponsors, provided the program contributes to the professional knowledge and competence of the individual CPA, and provided the aggregate hours of the program do not exceed 40% of the three-year 120 hour total.
+CPAs are allowed to take group internet-based and group live programs from non-NASBA CPE Registry/non-approved sponsors, provided the program contributes to the professional knowledge and competence of the individual CPA (keeping in mind that at least 72 CPE hours must be obtained through approved CPE sponsors).
 The program must meet the minimum standards of quality of development, presentation, measurement, and reporting of credits in the Statement on Standards for Continuing Professional Education (CPE) Programs jointly approved by NASBA and AICPA or such other standards acceptable to the board.
-Non-approved CPE does not include self-study.

 Documentation for non-registry programs must consist of the following:

-Minnesota Rule 1105.3000 states, "Failure to report CPE, failure to obtain CPE required by this part, reporting of an amount less than that required, or fraudulently reporting CPE is a basis for disciplinary action under Minnesota Statutes, section 326A.08.
-A licensee not in compliance with this part on June 30 of each year shall be assessed a late processing fee of $50 for the first month, or partial month, of noncompliance and $25 per month, or partial month, of noncompliance thereafter until the date the licensee is in compliance with this part and provides documentation of compliance in writing to the board."
+MN Rules 1105.3000(E) states "Failure to report CPE, failure to obtain CPE required by this part, reporting of an amount less than that required, or fraudulently reporting CPE is a basis for disciplinary action under MN Statutes 326A.08.
+A licensee not in compliance with this part shall be assessed a late processing fee of $50 for the first month, or partial month, of noncompliance and $25 per month, or partial month, of noncompliance thereafter until the date the licensee is in compliance with this part and provides: (1) documentation of compliance in writing; and (2) payment of the required late processing fee to the board."Current CPE Fees Chart